vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 ZIO[ZWorkerFactory & Scope, Nothing, Unit]
 ```

-We can compose these into a single ZIO program using a Scala [`for` expression](https://docs.scala-lang.org/scala3/book/taste-control-structures.html#for-expressions):
+We can compose these two effects into a single ZIO program using a [Scala `for` expression](https://docs.scala-lang.org/scala3/book/taste-control-structures.html#for-expressions):

 ```scala
 for